-Cyber Attacks & Defenses for Small Business
+Cyber Attacks & Defenses for Small Business - U.S. SBA SBDC Clearinghouse

 Take advantage of all the ways you can protect your business’ data.
 Purchasing cyber-insurance can reimburse the value of any stolen data.
 However, in order to receive payouts, the business must implement and maintain an up-to-date cybersecurity program.
 Performing background checks on employees is also an important measure that can prevent malicious actors from stealing your information from inside the company.

-For more examples of ways to protect your business from cyber attacks visit: FEMA Cyberattack, FTC Protecting Personal Information, FTC Start With Security
+For more examples of ways to protect your business from cyber attacks visit: NIST – Framework for Improving Critical Infrastructure Cybersecurity, FEMA – Be Prepared for a Cyberattack, FTC Protecting Personal Information, FTC Start With Security

 Advanced Cyber Defenses